Sheldenshi/ERC20Deflationary/README.md

 - c% of a transaction will be burnt.

-Currently supports static reward (automatically redistribute b% of each transactions).
+Currently supports static reward (automatically redistribute b% of each transactions) and burn c% of transactions.

 Feel free to submit an issue or pull request :)